The best places to see wild horses in the USA

 The tumultuous history of wild horses in the USA

-While wild horses are not legally classified as “native” wildlife, the fossil record proves that a huge number of primitive horses once lived on North America’s vast grasslands.
+While wild horses today are not classified as “native” wildlife, the fossil record proves that a huge number of primitive horses once lived on North America’s vast grasslands.
 But they disappeared about the same time both humans with excellent hunting skills arrived and the climate shifted.
 About 10,000 years later Spanish ships brought domesticated horses to the Americas.
 And, just a few hundred years after those Spanish horses came ashore, enormous herds once again roamed the continent.

 Horses originated in North America